astro30/valinvest/README.md

 <h4 align="center">A value investing tool based on Warren Buffett, Joseph Piotroski and Benjamin Graham thoughts</h4>

 # Welcome to Valinvest <!-- omit in toc -->
+## 🔥 Important update 🔥 <!-- omit in toc -->
+The Financial API used by valinvest to get financial data has been rewriten and now requires a API Key in order to make request.
+So, the first step now is to register on https://financialmodelingprep.com/login and get an API key.
+Keep it, you will need it to use valinvest ;)

 ## ✨tl;dr ✨ <!-- omit in toc -->
 For a given stock ticker, `valinvest` calculates a score from 0 to 9.
 The higher the score, the better the company is according to the scoring methodology.